-The strains caused by the rift between extension and the other more academic activities are extremely serious in departments dedicated to both.
+The strains caused by the rift between extension and the other more academic activities are extemely serious in departments dedicated to both.
 These tensions are not merely felt by individual faculty members in proportion to their budgets.
-A department which has extension budgeted in it, tends to attract others who are interested in extension even though they themselves are not so budgeted, just as a department with international responsibilities attracts other faculty members who are internationally oriented.
-Concretely, a department having extension responsibilities will try to be an effective action agency, in addition to carrying out its teaching and research responsibilities.
+A department which has extension budgeted in it tends to attract some other rural sociologists who are interested in extension even though they themselves are not so budgeted, just as a department with international responsibilities attracts other faculty members who are internationally oriented.
+Concretely, a department having extension responsibilities will try to be an effective extension action agency, in addition to carrying out its teaching and research responsibilities.
+Unfortunately, it is extremely difficult to carry on effective academic work and effective extension work in the same small administrative unit.
+The more seriously one applies his sociological expertize, the less his work is understood by the extension administration.
+The more seriously he takes his extension obligations, the less he exercises and extends his sociological competency.
+Perhaps the most important net result is that under such internal pressure the departments of rural sociology usually tend to turn away from their true mission-explicating rural life.

 4. The prospects for rural sociology.
 The academic arm of rural sociology is oriented toward careful explication.
 The job it has set for itself describing the sociology of the world's rural peoples is staggering.
-The numbers of trained rural sociologists available to do the job is small--in all there are probably no more than 700-800 Ph.D.s in rural sociology in the world.
+The numbers of trained rural sociologists available to do the job is small-there are probably no more than 700-800 Ph.D.s in rural sociology in all the world.
 Despite the number of graduate programs which exist on paper, there are not more than 16 viable doctoral programs in rural sociology in the United States and not all of these are provided by formal rural sociology programs.

 Indeed, the American Sociological Association (1972) lists only 10 United States and one Canadian university emphasizing graduate work in the field.
 There appears to be only one strong doctoral training program in rural sociology outside North America.
-Contrast this with the case for sociology.
-There are about 180 graduate training programs in sociology in the United States, about half of them offering Ph.D. degrees (American Sociological Association, 1972).
+Contrast this with the case for sociclogy.
+There are about 180 graduate training programs in sociology in the United States alone, about half of them offering Ph.D. degrees (American Sociological Association, 1972).
 An examination of the Roose and Anderson report (1970) and of the Glenn-Villenz (1970) data shows that there are perhaps six programs in the United States which could be reasonably labeled "elite departments of sociology" on the basis of their publications and their prestige.
 Bigness is a necessary condition of their excellence.
-The largest single rural sociology program, Cornell's, is smaller than the smallest of the elite sociology programs, and the largest of the latter is three times the size of Cornell's rural sociology department.
+The largest single rural sociology program, Cornall's, is smaller than the smallest of the elite sociology programs, and the largest of the latter is three times the size of Cornell's rural sociology department.
 A look at the programs shared by elite departments is informative.
 In 1972-1973, all six stressed political sociology, socioeconomic change, and social stratification.
 Five stressed race relations, social psychology, sociological theory, and urban sociology.
 Four stressed demography, formal organization, methodology and statistics, and occupations and professions (taken from American Sociological Association, 1972).
-These are the areas the elite departments define as most worthy of explication at this point in history.
+These are the areas which by their actions the elite departments define as most worthy of explication at this point in history.
 Most of them are appropriate subject matters for a rural sociology program to treat.
-There is not a rural sociology program anywhere in the world which has the personnel numbers sufficient to support research and graduate training in more than a few of these.
+Yet there is not a rural sociology program anywhere in the world which has the personnel numbers sufficient to support research and graduate training in more than a few of these.